 In California, activists called for a fair housing law stronger than measures passed in 1959 and 1960.
 The California campaign paralleled similar movements in Washington, Michigan, and Ohio.
 The Rumford Act called for an end to racial discrimination in all public and private housing in the state and immediately met opposition in the California legislature.
 Republican legislators exempted most forms of private and single family housing before the bill was finally passed on September 20, 1963.
 The new law made illegal discrimination in public housing and in all residential properties with more than five units.

 Despite the exclusion of the vast majority of the homes occupied by Californians, the California Real Estate Association (CREA) immediately launched a repeal campaign.
 Exploiting the growing hostility toward all liberal social programs and promoting the call for “property owner rights,” the CREA-led effort resulted in the Proposition 14 referendum on November 3, 1964, which saw a 2-to-1 vote in favor of repeal of the Rumford Act.

 Despite the vote, the Rumford Act was restored in 1966 when the California Supreme Court ruled that Proposition 14 was illegal.
 A year later, the U.S. Supreme Court strengthened this ruling stating that Proposition 14 violated the 14th Amendment and the Civil Rights Act of 1866, which “prohibits all racial discrimination in the sale or rental of property.”
-Before the battle over fair housing in California heated for another round, the U.S. Congress, in 1968, enacted the National Housing Act, which specifically prohibited housing discrimination by race, color, creed, and national origin.
+Before the battle over fair housing in California heated for another round, the U.S. Congress, in 1968, enacted the Fair Housing Act (or Civil Rights Act of 1968), which specifically prohibited housing discrimination by race, color, creed, and national origin.